 These complications can make the symptoms worse.
 The location of the symptoms usually depends upon the area of the spine where spondylosis occurs.

-What are the Causes of Spondylosis?
+What’s the Causes of Spondylosis?

 Spondylosis can affect any person of any age, but older patients show higher risk.
 Studies show that almost 80% of people after 40 years of age develop spondylosis on X-ray studies (Middleton & Fish, 2009).
 Risk factors for spondylosis may include old age, neck injuries, heavy occupation, genetic factors, smoking, alcohol consumption, etc.